dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Forgetting leads to compile errors that, depending on the error message, might be confusing.

 The same way as the alternative above, it could be handled by making the parameter const.

+## Limitations

+The proposal tries to be very universal.
+It not only deals with FP/D type parameters alone, but also types built on top of them (eFP/D types).
+One might wish to be even more universal.

+As an example, aggregate types that have fields with eFP/D type could become part of this DIP, too.
+Unfortunately, while accessing the fields directly can be controlled by the context, indirect access (that is necessary when the fields are encapsulated) cannot be controlled by the context.
+Even a member function as simple as a getter of an FP/D can have its implementation hidden, and even if that getter of an FP/D filed is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.

+Properly extending the approach of this DIP to accommodate aggregate types like [Phobos' Array](https://dlang.org/phobos/std_container_array.html) is not feasible without further effort.

 ## Breaking Changes and Deprecations